DoctorDaddySir/PleXionFramework/README.md

 # 🧩 Java Plugin Framework

-A lightweight, modular plugin execution framework built using Java Reflection.
+A lightweight, modular plugins execution framework built using Java Reflection.
-This system supports dynamic class loading, annotation-based metadata, and runtime plugin discovery from a designated directory.
+This system supports dynamic class loading, annotation-based metadata, and runtime plugins discovery from a designated directory.

 ---